-This policy will be reviewed annually by the Head of School.
+This policy will be reviewed annually by the Assistant Headteacher.
 At every review, the policy will be shared with the governing board.

 8. Links with other policies

 This policy is linked to:

 - Accessibility and inclusion policy

 - Equalities policy

 - SEN and disability policy

 - Subject curriculum policies

 - Sheffield Virtual School policy